ahmadelgamal/ucb-my-food-choices/README.md

    1. Save their profile.
    1. Update their profile.
    1. Change their password.
-   1. Change their email (username).
    1. Delete their account.
 1. Organizer will get a report with:
    1. The number of employees that signed up.
    1. The total number of employees in each dietary restriction category.
    1. This will help the organizer plan the food that better fits the employees' needs.
    1. Change their password.
-   1. Change their email (username).
    1. Delete their account.

 ## Usage